 "This cd delivers heavy on the 12 string Rickenbacker guitars which means the Byrds sound rules on this one.
 Along with that is the sound of the Beatles!
 So if you dig the sounds of the two most awesome "B" bands in the world, just get this!
 Gat is a truely excellent jangle pop delight! "

 "This is a solo album of all kind of songs sitting around for Byrds inspired band Starbyrds member, Gat.
 The home-brewed jangle is all over the place on these 16 songs, which have not only the sounds of The Byrds firmly embedded in them (think Gene Clark-era) but also George Harrison and some of the jangle of classic REM.
 There's some very fine covers in here, as well - "If Not For You", "Isn't It A Pity", and "My Back Pages".
 Acoustically driven at its base, jangle fans need to check this one out and let it hit ya hard!
 Recommended!"

-Venus In Bluejeans, Gat, Tim Lee 3, Freddie Steady 5, Tony Poole
+Featuring Venus In Bluejeans, Gat, Tim Lee 3, Freddie Steady 5, Tony Poole,

-All website content is Copyright © 2010 Mercury Music and may not be reproduced, copied or distributed without prior written consent.
+All website content is Copyright © 2015 Mercury Music and may not be reproduced, copied or distributed without prior written permission

-All music and lyrics are Copyright © 1993 - 2010 Mercury Music unless otherwise stated.
+All music and lyrics are Copyright © 1993 - 2015 Mercury Music unless otherwise stated